-The Grand View Hospital Cardiac Rehabilitation Program is designed to strengthen your heart while developing healthy habits to enhance your quality of life.
+The Grand View Health Cardiac Rehabilitation Program is designed to strengthen your heart while developing healthy habits to enhance your quality of life.
 Our facilities are located at the Grand View Outpatient Center at Sellersville, and combine a pleasant environment, up-to-date fitness equipment, and a staff trained in cardiac care.

 A Custom Rehabilitation Program

 The Cardiac Rehabilitation staff will develop a plan tailored to your particular needs and abilities whether you are recovering from a heart attack, coronary angioplasty or coronary bypass surgery, or if you have coronary disease.
 Your custom rehabilitation plan includes:

 - Progressive aerobic exercise

 - Lifestyle modification counseling

 - Exercise monitoring by staff trained in cardiac care